 Please note that in some cases you may be asked to submit a formal request.
 Conditions may also be imposed in some cases in relation to the use or disclosure of information provided to you under an informal request.

-response to a Formal Access Application
+Information available in response to a Formal Access Application

 You may apply for access to all other information held by the corporation, with the exception of information that is categorised as 'excluded information' under the Government Information (Public Access) Act (GIPA).